mpalenciaolivar/mpalenciaolivar/README.md

 <h2>✏️ Writings </h2>

-You can find me and check most of my writings <a href="https://bit.ly/m/mpalenciaolivar" target="">there</a>.
+You can find me and check most of my writings <a href="https://bit.ly/m/mpalenciaolivar" target="">on these websites</a>.

 <h2>📧 Reaching out</h2>